kohn/rsi/README.md

 1. CMake 2.6+
 2.  libvirt
-3.  libproc
+3.  libnuma
-4.  libnuma
+4.  tinyxml2(included in this repo)
-6.  tinyxml2(included in this repo)
+5.  jsoncpp(included in this repo)

 Interface
 =========